Sage-is/WEB-Sage.Education-docs/docs/tutorials/https-haproxy.md

 HAProxy's configuration is by default stored in ```/etc/haproxy/haproxy.cfg```.
 This file contains all the configuration directives that determine how HAProxy will operate.

-The base configuration for HAProxy to work with Sage WebUI is pretty simple.
+The base configuration for HAProxy to work with Sage.is AI-UI is pretty simple.

 ```
  #---------------------------------------------------------------------